shivbo96/otp_pin_field/README.md

               onChange: (text) {
                 print('Enter on change pin is $text');   /// return the entered pin },
+              autoFillEnable: true, // to enable the sms auto fill

+               onCodeChanged: (code){
+                print('onCodeChanged  is $code');  /// return the entered pin after autofill },

               /// to decorate your Otp_Pin_Field
               otpPinFieldStyle: OtpPinFieldStyle(
                   // border color for inactive/unfocused Otp_Pin_Field